Applying for Universal Credit

-- how many bedrooms you have - make sure this is the same as the number on your tenancy or rent agreement
+- how many bedrooms you have - make sure this is the same as the number on your rental agreement

-- who’s on the tenancy agreement and how much you all pay - if it’s a joint tenancy
+- who’s on the rental agreement and how much you all pay - if it’s a joint agreement

 - your landlord’s address and phone number if you rent

-It’s best to check your tenancy agreement if you’re not sure about any details.
-If you don’t have one, look for any documents or emails that confirm details about your tenancy - for example, a rent statement.
+It’s best to check your rental agreement if you’re not sure about any details.
+Your rental agreement might be called a 'tenancy agreement', 'licence agreement' or 'written statement of your occupation contract'.
+If you don’t have one, look for any documents or emails that confirm details about your rental - for example, a rent statement.

 If you rent from the council or a housing association, you can also contact their customer service department.
 They’ll be able to tell you details of your rent and housing situation.